 8 Ways to Find Healing From Hurt

-Of course there is a spiritual journey to finding healing and prayer, Bible reading, godly council, and church attendance are all part of that.
+Of course, there is a spiritual journey to finding healing-- prayer, Bible reading, godly council, and church attendance are all part of that.
 But I wanted to give some practical things that can be used to find healing from hurt, disappointment, offense, or abuse.

 Turn your cell phone off for one hour each day.
 Yes, I do mean completely off.
 Unplug from everything.
 We must be able to embrace the quiet and still and calm.
 We have become a culture of too busy, too quick, too impatient.
 And unfortunately, the modern conveniences of a cell phone can be bridled with text messages, emails, missed calls, and distractions that only further overwhelm you and prohibit you from focusing on self-care.

 Start a blog, vlog, or personal journal.
 Sharing your personal journey, if only with yourself, is quite therapeutic.
 It also allows you the great gift of reviewing your life over the course of weeks, months, and years.
 It allows you to become thankful for what you have, where you've been, and what you've learned.

 Seek counseling.
 All of us need a professional from time to time.
 This can be done through a licensed counselor or a life coach or seasoned lay counselor at your local church or community center.
 Sometimes, simply sharing the journey and getting advice is just what you need to spark your journey to healing.